 "I realised in my 50s that my inability to recognise faces has a name.
 I was quite relieved.
 My prosopagnosia is not disabling, but has led to many extremely embarrassing social situations and creates self doubt.
 It also can make watching films difficult."

-"Wish there was a badge and wider recognition so I didn't keep having to explain and feel awkward. :)"
+"Wish there was a badge and wider recognition so I didn't keep having to explain and feel awkward."

 "I have always thought of myself as bad with names, but the biggest thing I notice is that I can remember stories, conversations, and even adventures or vacations in excellent detail, but can't remember who it was with.
 Usually takes a lot of deduction from context.
 I also can't remember what color things are unless I make a deliberate effort. "

-name for what I've experienced all my life.
-I didn't realize that my
+"It was a relief to me to learn there was a name for what I've experienced all my life.
+I didn't realize that my perception was different from others until I was in my mid-30s."

 "My maternal grandmother had prosopagnosia, my mother does and so do I. I haven't figured out if either of my children are affected.
 I can pick up subtle differences in dogs and cats though, but not horses.
 I'm a veterinarian so the dog thing is useful.
 It used to drive me crazy that I could only recognize owners when they had their dogs with them!"